 In preparation for performance testing, and to ensure the scalability of the application, the team at Adatum made some changes to the way that the application handles session state.
 The AddExpense.aspx page uses session state to maintain a list of expense items before the user saves the completed business expense submission.
 During development and testing, the application used the default, in-memory, session state provider.
 This default in-memory session state provider is not suitable for scenarios with multiple web role instances, because the session state is not synchronized between instances, and the Windows Azure load balancer could route a request to any available instance.
 Adatum evaluated several approaches to resolve this issue in the aExpense application.
-Adatum made changes to the aExpense application following their performance testing.

-If your application has to scale to more than one web role, any session state must be shared across the worker role instances.
+If your application has to scale to more than one web role, any session state must be shared across the web role instances.